usaid-cs/yesterday-i-learned/linguistics.md

+1. [Mottainai!](https://en.wikipedia.org/wiki/Mottainai) 勿体無い, which means "What a waste!", is the Japanese version of reduce, reuse, recycle.
 1. [Jesus was born in a "manger"](https://www.biblegateway.com/passage/?search=Luke+2&version=NIV), aka feeding tub for animals.
 Manger comes from French *manger*, to eat.
 1. "Platform" is uninterestingly *plate-forme* in French.
 1. You don't "dig out of a grave".
 You either dig your own grave, or you get out of it.